 Every aspect of a visit to this studio feels like self-care.
-The stunning space has been thoughtfully designed to instill a sense of calm and the small touches, like silk covered eye masks for meditation, provide a sense of luxury.
+The stunning space has been thoughtfully designed to instil a sense of calm and the small touches, like silk covered eye masks for meditation, provide a sense of luxury.
 It feels as though you’re nurturing yourself by just being there.

 If you don’t happen to live near Happy Melon, it might be a while before you see this kind of integrated approach at your local gym.
 In the meantime you may have to continue trekking to separate locations for your yoga, meditation or pilates lessons and do your best to apply mindfulness principles to your own exercise regime.